MoDePAC (Montana Dental Political Action Committee)

 What is the '99 Club?

+Anyone may contribute to the '99 Club.
 Funds from '99 Club are spent to support the association's grassroots contact network and to educate public officials and legislators about dentistry's political issues.
 Funds help defray lobbying costs and pay for sponsoring Dental Day at the Montana Legislature, including the dinner hosted by MDA for legislators.

 The ‘99 Club funds also have been used to pay the expenses of MDA members who attend the national issues conference in Washington DC sponsored by the American Dental Association’s political action committee, ADPAC.
 Money collected for MDA's '99 Club may not be used for direct contributions to candidates.